pvmm/spritetools.py/README.md

 png2sprites.py
 ==============

 Converts png image into MSX2 sprites.
 Resulting sprites will always align perfectly over previous layer.
-Sample images are from the wiki https://www.msx.org/wiki/The_OR_Color. **png2sprites.py** is based on `png2sprites.py` script tool from reidrac's https://gitlab.com/reidrac/ubox-msx-lib set of tools and libraries.
+Sample images are from the wiki https://www.msx.org/wiki/The_OR_Color. **png2sprites.py** is a heavily modified version of `png2sprites.py` script tool from reidrac's https://gitlab.com/reidrac/ubox-msx-lib set of tools and libraries.

 Files